 Model Networking Sites

-Join forums and networking sites.
+There are plenty of forums and networking sites.
 You will soon learn which ones are for you.
 Through these sites, you could meet some influential contacts that will be useful in your career.

-Who Do I Network With?
+Who Should I Network With?

 Creating a strong relationship with your modelling agency opens up their network to you.
-When suitable opportunities arise your agent will think of you offering you the job over others.
+When suitable opportunities arise, your agent will think of you offering you the job over others.

 By posing and communicating well throughout the shoot, a photographer will enjoy working with you.
 They may ask to work with you again in the future or recommend you to other photographers, fashion designers or clients.

-The list is endless as you never know who knows who!
-Interact and be polite to everyone you meet at photoshoots or events as their connection list could just be what you need!
+The list is endless as you never know who knows who.
+Interact and be polite to everyone you meet at photoshoots or events as their connection list could just be what you need.

 The Do’s and Don’ts of Networking

 Do Get to Know the Person